“Microbes Persist” Soil Microbiome Scientific Focus Area

 • Learn more about how microorganisms grow and die in soil and how those factors mediate SOM formation

-• Predict more accurately the impacts of shifting climate conditions on carbon cycling and biosequestration in ecosystems
+• Predict more accurately how carbon cycling and biosequestration in ecosystems will respond as Earth systems evolve

 • Examine potential means of biological sequestration of carbon